LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/setup.rst

    java -version

-If the response returns a version 15 or higher, you can move on to the section below, :ref:`terminal-java`.
+If the response returns a major version 15 (ie 15.0.0 or higher, but not as high as 16.0.0), you can move on to the section below, :ref:`terminal-java`.

-If you do not have a version of Java at 15 or higher, or the command does not work, you can download it `here <https://www.oracle.com/java/technologies/javase-jdk15-downloads.html>`__.
+If you do not have Java 15, or the command does not work, you can download it `here <https://www.oracle.com/java/technologies/javase-jdk15-downloads.html>`__.
 The relevant install link for your operating system is on the bottom of the page: